crystal-lang/rfcs/text/0007-event_loop-refactor.md

 - **Event loop**: an abstraction to wait on specific events, such as timers (e.g. wait until a certain amount of time has passed) or IO (e.g. wait for an socket to be readable or writable).

-- **Crystal event loop:** Component of the Crystal runtime that subscribes to and dispatches events from the OS and other sources to enqueue a waiting fiber when a desired event (such as IO availability) has occured.
+- **Crystal event loop:** Component of the Crystal runtime that subscribes to and dispatches events from the OS and other sources to enqueue a waiting fiber when a desired event (such as IO availability) has occurred.
 It’s an interface between Crystal’s scheduler and the system’s event loop backend.

 - **System selector:** The system implementation of an event loop which the runtime component depends on to receive events from the operating system.
 Example implementations: `epoll`, `kqueue`, `IOCP`, `libevent` (a cross-platform wrapper of the former), `io_uring`